Working Environment and Health

 Establishment of Employee Representatives and Their Role

 DeNA has established employee representatives to represent each office.
-Employee representatives attend Health Committee meetings, Labor-Management Committee meetings, and Working Hours Improvement Committee meetings, and submit opinions on revisions to employment regulations and conclude labor-management agreements.
+Employee representatives attend Health Committee meetings, and Labor-Management Committee meetings, and submit opinions on revisions to employment regulations and conclude labor-management agreements.
 Employee representatives are protected by requirements to comply with the prohibition of disadvantageous treatment stipulated in the Labor Standards Act.